-Packaging for the Redragon K596 keyboard is about par for the course for gaming-branded keyboards.
-The cardboard box has a black wrap with the company logo and product name on front, along with a large illustration of the keyboard all lit up and its salient marketing features.
-We also see that the keyboard comes with "Dust-Proof Red" switches, but more on that later.
-On the back are more features and specifications in multiple languages, which go with more images of the keyboard, as well as seals on either side to keep the contents inside in place during transit.
+International travel limitations and lockdowns due to COVID-19 meant I was residing in Taiwan temporarily and had no access to my usual photography setup.
+Packaging for the Redragon K530 keyboard is about par for the course for gaming-branded keyboards.
+The cardboard box has an aesthetic wrap with the company and product name on the front, along with the logo and a large illustration of the keyboard all lit up.
+We also see that the keyboard comes with "dust-proof Brown" switches, but more on that later.
+On the back are marketing features and specifications in multiple languages, which go with more images of the keyboard, as well as seals on either side to keep the contents inside in place during transit.

-We see now that Redragon employs a two-piece packaging with an inner box, and its design is on the simpler side with just the logo in the middle.
+We see now that Redragon employs a two-piece packaging with an inner box, and this is simpler in design with just the logo in the middle.
 A double flap on the side further keeps the contents from spilling out.
-Opening the box, we immediately see the keyboard in a thin plastic wrap and thick foam surround to protect it as it makes its way to you.
+Opening the box, we immediately see the keyboard inside a thin foam wrap, and other accessories are found to the top and underneath the keyboard itself.

 The functionality of the packaging here is thus above average, with the two-piece design in addition to a foam wrap and thick foam pieces on either side of the keyboard.
 The accessories from Redragon include a sticker of the logo itself and another smaller cardboard box.
 It houses four spare switches, which come individually packaged in more foam.
 Redragon wants the customer to know that the keyboard is compatible with different types of mechanical switches for a variety of typing experiences even though the stock switches are all the same.
 We have here a red, black, brown, and blue switch—all marked "Redragon" and no doubt respectively based on the Cherry MX switches for light linear, heavy linear, tactile, and tactile+clicky feedback.